 The LLCGSA is formally recognized as a USC organization by USC Campus Life, the entity in charge of clubs and organizations at USC.
 As such, it is bounded by a Constitution that determines its structure with an Executive Board consisting of a President, Vice-President, Secretary, Treasurer, and a Representative for each graduate program in the LLC Department, its elections timeline and procedure, and the responsibilities of each member and of the association as a whole.
-Contact Max Gindorf (CPLT PhD; mgindorf@email.sc.edu), the current President, for more information.
+Contact Gwendolyn Walker (walkerge@email.sc.edu), the President, for more information.